Ecotrust/madrona/docs/raster_stats.rst

     make
     sudo make install

-We have forked starspan and are providing this patched version since the original, developed at UC Davis, is no longer maintained.
-Specifically, this version can be compiled with a newer version of GCC (e.g. GCC 4.4 which ships with Ubuntu 10.4) by explicitly including standard libs.
-And this version of starspan is also updated to play nice with GEOS 3.3 which requires dynamic_casts (rather than the C-style casts used in the original code).

 Settings
 --------
 optionally set the `STARSPAN_BIN` setting to point to your starspan executable and the `RASTER_DIR` setting for the filepath to the directory containing your raster files.